BartZarzecki93/movie-api/README.md

 3. `POST /auth/login`
    1. Login to the app with username and password and get authorization token.
 4. `POST /auth/register`
-   1. Should be able to register to the app with username, password, name and role.
+   1. Register to the app with username, password, name and role.
    2. Possible options for role : basic or premium

 ⚠️ Don't forget to verify user's authorization token before processing the